Tick Prevention and Protection for Your Pet in Edmond, OK

 - Be sure to check the bite site daily to ensure there are no infections or reactions.
 Also, keep an eye on your pet’s behavior and health for the next few weeks to determine if any tick-borne diseases were contracted.

 Ticks are creepy, and sometimes dangerous creatures.
 Don’t let them ruin your summer fun!
 Use our tick protection and removal tips to enjoy a safe summer with your furry friend.
-If you have any questions about ticks and your pet, please contact us at (405) 701-9000.
+If you have any questions about ticks and your pet, please call us at (405) 701-9000 or book an appointment online.